 I think this gives us great hope and comfort knowing that all the Scriptures yet to be fulfilled will certainly be fulfilled.
 And regardless of the circumstance we may go through, we also can fulfill the Scripture when we live for Jesus and walk in love.

-Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the links in the side bar.
+Author's note: If you enjoyed this post, you may also like the other posts in this blog available through the Home page, such as The Bible is the Word of God, Read the Bible for All Its Worth!, All Scripture must be fulfilled, The Uniqueness of God's Word, and The Bible Never Fails.
 You may also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?